2022 Twelve Apostles Gutsy Challenge

 Due to popular demand, we are offering two departures for this trek:

-The first trek is being led by Clinical Dietitian Belinda Steer from 14-17 September 2021.
+The first trek is being led by Clinical Dietitian Belinda Steer from 3-6 May 2022 (3 SPOTS LEFT).

-The second trek is being led by Associate Professor Lara Lipton from 18-21 September 2021.
+The second trek is being led by Associate Professor Lara Lipton from 17-20 May 2022 (FULLY BOOKED).

 Escape from the hustle and bustle of everyday life and enjoy the tranquillity of this coastal trek.
 Over four amazing days, this journey will showcase some of the most spectacular coastal scenery in Australia.
 You’ll see the “wild side” of Victoria’s coast, covering 46 kilometres of moderate walking that will leave you breathless.